Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/create/clashChannel.md

 ![](/new_create_clashchannel.gif)

-## Example of an inactive clashChannel
+## Example of an inactive clashchannel

 ![](/new_clashinactive.png)

-## Example of an active clashChannel
+## Example of an active clashchannel

 ![new_clash_analysis.png](/new_clash_analysis.png)